The Art of Loving: 1. Love, the Answer to the Problem of Human Existence

 A third way that Fromm suggests people seek union is through what he terms "Symbiotic union", which he divides into sadism and masochism.
 In this paradigm, both the masochist and the sadist are dependent on the other, which he believes reduces the integrity of each.

 Fromm proposes that the most harmful way people may find union is through domination, which is an extreme form of sadism.
 He provides the example of a child tearing apart a butterfly to understand how it functions.

 Fromm contrasts symbiotic union with mature love, the final way people may seek union, as union in which both partners respect the integrity of the other.
 Fromm states that "Love is an active power in a man", and that in the general sense, the active character of love is primarily that of "giving".
 He further delineates what he views as the four core tenets of love: care, responsibility, respect, and knowledge.

 He defines love as care by stating that "Love is the active concern for the life and the growth of that which we love", and gives an example of a mother and a baby, saying that nobody would believe the mother loved the baby, no matter what she said, if she neglected to feed it, bathe it, or comfort it.
 He further says that "One loves that for which one labours, and one labours for that which one loves."

 The second principle of love, to Fromm, is responsibility.
 He contrasts his definition of responsibility with that of duty, stating that responsibility is the voluntary desire to respond to the needs of one's partner.
 Without his third principle of love, respect, Fromm warns that responsibility can devolve into exploitation.
 Fromm says that in a loving relationship, people have a responsibility not to exploit their partners.
 He explains that L'amour est l'enfant de la liberté (literally, "love is the child of liberty"), and that love must desire the growth of the partner as they are, not how one may want them to grow.

 As such, for Fromm, "respect is possible only if I have achieved independence".
 According to Fromm, in order to respect someone we must know them, and so knowledge is his fourth principle of love.
 For Fromm, attainment of these four attitudes are only possible in the mature person, one "who only wants to have that which he has worked for, who has given up narcissistic dreams of omniscience and omnipotence, who has acquired humility based on the inner strength which only genuine productive activity can give."
-He concludes the chapter by criticising Freud for not understanding sex well enough.
+He concludes the chapter by criticising Sigmund Freud for not understanding sex well enough.